A Wordsmith's Manifesto

 a pen mightier than a sword

 Similarly, craft-oriented writers can gather, process and present information more effectively than many subject-matter experts even imagine.
 Rapid learners, they take a fresh, complete approach, valuing objectivity.
 Comprehending the truth and armed with skill and talent, a craft-oriented writer can help you to get a clear message through the information overload that inundates most target audiences.

-It's not what you say but how you say it.
+It's not just what you say but also how you say it.

 state the goal, provide the information

 A craft-oriented writer specializes in wordcraft itself.
 It does not matter whether the information you need to present is new or old, dull or fascinating.
 A craft-oriented writer absorbs information like a glutton and aims to communicate the right information effectively to the intended audience.
 The more you involve a craft-oriented writer in the process of achieving communications goals, the more value you can reap from their involvement.
 That’s because a true wordsmith revels in the challenge of making ideas affect people – such as getting their attention, touching their values, and compelling them to act.

 the battle for your market’s minds